-Site 35CS221 was tested by SOULA in 2013 and 2014, including formal excavation units, auger probes, and machine trenches.
+Site 35CS221 was tested by the Southern Oregon University Laboratory of Anthropology (SOULA) in 2013 and 2014, including formal excavation units, auger probes, and machine trenches.
 The excavations found the remains of several structures, and associated artifacts, dated to the twentieth century, after the Henderson occupation of the ranch site.
 SOULA concluded that the artifacts and features uncovered during excavations at 35CS221 are not significant, and the site does not qualify for the NRHP.
 However, monitoring of construction in the site area by a professional archaeologist was recommended (Rose et al. 2014).
+This report has not yet been reviewed by the SHPO.

-The 1860s Henderson Ranch extended to include the area of Jordan Cove's proposed Port Laydown Site.
-Jordan Cove proposes to use about 33 acres for staging at the Port Laydown Site, on the North Spit south of the Southport industrial facility.
-Historically, the area of the Port Laydown Site included the Ferry house dating to the 1860s, and an 1889 quarantine station.
-These historic buildings, which are no longer extant, were not relocated during cultural resources surveys of this area (Darby 2005; Byram and Purdy 2008).
-This area was inventoried by Darby (2005) and Byram and Purdy (2008), with the latter survey covering about 92 acres.
-No archaeological materials were found during those surveys.
-The SHPO, in a letter dated May 28, 2008, reviewing the Byram and Purdy (2008) report, concurred with the recommendation that ground-disturbing activities in this area should be monitored by a professional archaeologist.
+The 1860s Henderson Ranch extended to include the area of the proposed Port Laydown Site.
+Historically, the area of the Port Laydown Site also included the Jarvis Ferry house dating to the 1850s, and an 1889 quarantine station.
+These historic buildings were not relocated during cultural resources surveys of this area (Darby 2005; Byram and Purdy 2008).